EMBRYOPSIDA Pirani & Prado (crown group)

 Evolution.
 Divergence & Distribution.
 The basal clades in Convolvulaceae all Old World, including Madagascar but not the African mainland (García et al. 2014).
 There are some remarkable disjunctions within Cuscuta, including C. kilimanjari, a member of an otherwise South American clade (García et al. 2014).

 Cuscuta (dodder) is a morphologically quite distinctive (see below) parasite, although species may have some chlorophyll.
-For a model of nutrient flow between host and parasite, see Hibberd and Jaeschke (2001).
-The haustoria by which dodder is attached to its host are often described as being modified roots, although elements of their development are quite different from that of roots (Alakonya et al. 2012).
+For a model of nutrient flow between host and parasite, see Hibberd and Jaeschke (2001); parasites can even bridge two hosts, at least when it comes to virus tranmission from one host to another (Hosford 1967).
+There is more or less extensive (depending on the host) bidirectional exchange of mRNA between Cuscusta and its hosts, although how this affects the functioning of the partners, whether or not the mRNA is expressed, etc., is unclear (G. Kim et al. 2014).
+The haustoria by which dodder is attached to its host are often described as being modified roots, although elements of their development are quite different from those of roots (Alakonya et al. 2012).

 Pollination Biology & Seed Dispersal.
 The flowers often last for only a single day.
 Smith et al. (2010) noted that white corollas were relatively uncommon in Ipomoea subg.
 Quamoclit because clades in which they evolved speciated relatively less than the others, while McDonald et al. (2011) discuss the numerous origins of self- from cross pollination (and reversals) in Ipomoea.

 Bacterial/Fungal Associations.
 The ergoline alkaloids of Convolvulaceae like Ipomoea and Turbina appear to be synthesized by associated ascomycete clavicipitalean fungi and are found in tissues where those fungi also occur (e.g. Ahimsa-Müller et al. 2007; Markert et al. 2008; see also Eserman et al. 2013).
-About 20% of Ipomoeeae form associations with Periglandula and are ergot alkaloid-positive (Beaulieu et al. 2012).
-However, pyrrolizidine alkaloids are synthesized by the plant, and homospermidine synthase (HSS) is the first gene in the PA biosynthetic pathway; PA alkaloids may have evolved more than once in the family, but HSS evolved only once (the apomorphy!) in the [Aniseae + Merremieae + Ipomoeae + Convolvuleae] clade (see Stefanovic et al. 2003) following a gene duplication (Reimann et al. 2004; Kaltenegger et al. 2013).
+About 20% of Ipomoeeae form associations with the fungus Periglandula and are ergot alkaloid-positive, although these fungi at least sometimes grow on the surface of the leaf alone (Beaulieu et al. 2012).
+Pyrrolizidine alkaloids, on the other hand, are synthesized by the plant, and homospermidine synthase (HSS) is the first gene in the PA biosynthetic pathway; PA alkaloids may have evolved more than once in the family, but HSS evolved only once (an apomorphy!) in Convolvuloideae (see Stefanovic et al. 2003) following a gene duplication (Reimann et al. 2004; Kaltenegger et al. 2013).

 Chemistry, Morphology, etc. Glycine betaines are rather commonly accumulated in Convolvulaceae (Rhodes & Hanson 1993), perhaps surprising since it is not a family of halophytes.
 Wood fluorescence occurs, but not often.
 Humbertia has hard wood with the odor of sandalwood.
 Successive cambia have been reported from some species of Ipomoea (Terrazas et al. 2011) and Carlquist (2013) noted the occurrence of interxylary phloem in that genus and Turbina.
 Adventitous roots on the stem may develop in two lines sublateral to and below the petiole.

 The bracts may be adnate to the pedicel and accrescent (wind dispersal: Neuropeltis), or the bracteoles may be much enlarged (e.g. Calystegia).
 Some Convolvuloideae have flowers with slight oblique disymmetry (Lefort 1951), while the zygomorphy of the flowers of Humbertia is largely positional, indeed, they are drawn as being polysymmetric by Pichon (1947).
-The sepals of Humbertia have five traces, but in Convolvuloideae there are fewer; secretory cells are apparently restricted to the flower (Deroin 1993).
+The sepals of Humbertia have five traces, but in Convolvuloideae there are fewer; secretory cells are apparently restricted to the flower in the former (Deroin 1993).
 The corolla tube of some Cuscuta and some other members of the family is strictly speaking a corolla-stamen tube, both contributing integrally to the tubular structure (Prenner et al. 2002).
 The infrastaminal scales found in Cuscuta may protect the nectar or the ovary (Riviere et al. 2013).
+Nectaries in the faily, including those of Humbertia, are discussed by Deroin (1993).
 Weberling (1989) described the ovary as being fundamentally gynobasic, although with an apical septum.
-The seed coat is perhaps the most complex of that of any other [asterid I + II], being up to about 30 cells thick and consisting of several types of cells, some much thickened and lignified; see Govil (1971) and Kaur and Singh (1987) for details.
+The seed coat is perhaps the most complex of that of any other euasterid, being up to about 30 cells thick and consisting of several types of cells, some much thickened and lignified; see Govil (1971), Kaur and Singh (1970, 1987) and Jayasuriya et al. (2008, esp.
+2009, the bulges and bulging cells and cell layers a bit confusing) for details.
+In Humbertia there is a thick layer of collapsed cells underneath the palisade layer; the testa of the seed examined showed no ligification (Deroin 1991).
 There are a few, mostly old records of protein crystalloids in the nucleus (Speta 1977; Thaler 1966).

 Cuscuta: For competition between embryo sacs, see Sastri (1956), Johri and Nand (1935: parietal cells), Tiagi (1951), Johri and Tiagi (1952), and Vázquez-Santana et al. (1992) for embryology, flower and fruit; Sherman et al. (2008) for germination; and Welsh et al. (2010) for pollen.
 For the diversity of style and stigma morphology in Cuscuta, which is as great as that in the rest of the family, see Wright et al. (2011), for hybridization, see García et al. (2014 and references).
 General references include Kuijt (1969), Heide-Jørgensen (2008), the Parasitic Plants website (Nickrent 1998 onwards) and the Digital Atlas of Cuscuta (Costea 2007 onwards).